znhskzj/grid-trading-plan-calculator/README.md

     - The application will periodically check for updates.
     - If an update is available, you will be prompted to download and install it.

-13. Querying Account Information
+13. Querying Account Information and Placing Orders
     - Ensure you have set up your Moomoo API connection in the settings.
     - Click on the "Query Available Funds" button to view your current account balance and available funds.
     - Use the "Query Stock Positions" button to see a detailed breakdown of your current stock holdings, including:
        - Stock code
        - Quantity
        - Current market value
        - Profit/Loss percentage
+    - Click on the "Query History Orders" button to view your recent trading history.
+    - Use the "Place Order by Plan" button to execute orders based on your calculated trading plan.

+14. Forced Simulation Mode
+    - Toggle the "Force Simulation Mode" button to ensure all operations are performed in a simulated environment, providing an extra layer of safety during testing and learning.

 ### Moomoo API Integration

 - The tool supports both real and simulated trading environments.
 - You can switch between US and HK markets in the Moomoo settings.
+- Enhanced features include querying account information, stock positions, and historical orders.
+- Ability to place orders directly based on calculated trading plans.
 - Always test your API connection before performing any operations.
+- Use the forced simulation mode for safe testing and learning.
 - Ensure your Moomoo account has the necessary permissions for the operations you wish to perform.

 ## Configuration